SOFiSTiK/gh_sofistik/README.md

 # gh_sofistik
-Create SOFiSTiK structural elements in Grasshopper and Rhino
+Contains tools and examples for the exchange of data between Grasshopper and SOFiSTiK